 The user experience will be the most crucial component of your app.
 It must account for anything that may impact how clients react to what they see on-screen while also considering the user experience.
 It implies becoming familiar with all aspects of their lives to better meet their demands by understanding how people use technology in their daily lives.

 What exactly will our actual product be like?
-This step is to create the whole design, animations, colors, etc. After collecting feedback from the UX process, designers can shape the app (Matrix) to real life.
+This first step by step process is to create the whole design, animations, colors, etc. After collecting feedback from the UX process, designers can shape the app (Matrix) to real life.

 When should you use a Prototype?

 After creating a Proof Of Concept, you can move further to the prototype stage.
-Some clues that reveal your need to begin developing a prototype:
+Some clues that reveal your need significant resources to begin developing a prototype:

 Benefits of Prototype approach

 Validation of the design concept.
 You may perform numerous tests on a design until you achieve the required result